-Why EI is a must in today’s employees to create a healthy and happy life at work?
+Why is EI a must for today’s employees to create a healthy and happy life at work?

 How fostering an environment of EI can help organizations?

-Emotions are the strongest of the triggers that drive human beings to a specific action or decision and if rationalized with positive motives, it can bring in immense joy, satisfaction, success and a sense of fulfilment in our life.
+Emotions are the strongest of the triggers that drive human beings to a specific action or decision, and if rationalized with positive motives, they can bring immense joy, satisfaction, success and a sense of fulfillment in our lives.
 Organizations above all, can benefit to a great extent by harnessing an atmosphere of Emotional Intelligence and its 5 core elements.

-Self-Awareness: Emotionally intelligent employees are self-aware of their emotions, moods, motivations and abilities.
-They understand the effect they have on the people around them and hence act respectfully and responsibly to ensure that their actions and behaviours don’t hurt, insult and belittle anyone in the office.
-In fact, they are able to channel their positive emotions to uplift someone’s mood, motivate their team, show confidence, inspire others to perform better, be humble to own their mistakes, appreciate co-workers’ efforts and thought process and spread smiles across the company.
+Emotionally intelligent employees are self-aware of their emotions, moods, motivations and abilities.
+They understand the effect they have on the people around them and hence act respectfully and responsibly to ensure that their actions and behaviors don’t hurt, insult or belittle anyone in the office.
+In fact, they are able to channel their positive emotions to uplift someone’s mood, motivate their team, show confidence, inspire others to perform better, be humble to own their mistakes, appreciate co-workers’ efforts and thought processes and spread smiles across the company.

-Motivation: At work, nothing works more wonderfully than positive motivation to oneself and to the entire tea, This EI element is especially required in corporate leaders who are looked at by their subordinates as a source of inspiration, goodwill, knowledge, trust and benevolence.
+At work, nothing works more wonderfully than positive motivation for oneself and for the entire team, This EI element is especially required in corporate leaders who are looked at by their subordinates as a source of inspiration, goodwill, knowledge, trust and benevolence.
 A company that follows the motto of leading through example should know that Emotional Intelligence begets a sense of motivation that drives employees as well as managers to strive better each day without fostering any feelings of ego, uncertainty, insecurity and envy.
 Motivation should be there to perform better and help others perform better.
 Passion and compassion should go hand in hand.

-Social Skills: Humans are social animals and aloneness pull us down!
-Now imagine a company that is brimming with happy employees, smiling at and accepting their own follies and laughing over shared jokes, without feeling offended with sarcastic comments and constructive criticisms.
+Humans are social animals, and aloneness pulls us down!
+Now imagine a company that is brimming with happy employees, smiling at and accepting their own follies and laughing over shared jokes, without feeling offended by sarcastic comments and constructive criticisms.
 Yes, such a euphoric atmosphere ushers in productivity, self-motivation, team spirit, helpfulness and above all – a feeling of joy for others’ success!
-Social skills teach us to be like this and no wonder, an organization would be lucky to have employees with enriched social intelligence that can charge up the entire environment with positivity, certitude and trust on each other.
+Social skills teach us to be like this and no wonder, an organization would be lucky to have employees with enriched social intelligence that can charge up the entire environment with positivity, certitude and trust in each other.